 Q: What are the benefits of working with CAE?

 A: CAE is an office that exists for students’ benefit.
 We encourage to explore the CAE website to learn more about how CAE can assist you in your pursuit of success.
 A few benefits include: direct and frequent access to advisors, in-house learning support for almost any subject, priority registration as 1st and 2nd year students (register with juniors), access to L&S assistant dean services specifically within CAE, connections to experienced CAE students through the peer mentoring program, and ample study/gathering space in the Center.

 Q: What are the 1st and 2nd year CAE requirements?

-- Participation in at least one of following High Impact Practices: Undergraduate Research Scholars (URS), First-Year Interest Groups (FIGs), or Residential Learning Communities (RLCs)
+- Participation in at least one of following High Impact Practices: The Summer Collegiate Experience (SCE), Undergraduate Research Scholars (URS), First-Year Interest Groups (FIGs), Residential Learning Communities (RLCs), Honors, and/or internships

 - Schedule and meet with your CAE advisor a minimum of 3 times per semester